pokt-network/pocket/ibc/docs/ics24.md

 ## Overview

 [ICS-24][ics24] details the requirements of the host chain, in order for it to be compatible with IBC.
 A host is defined as a node on a chain that runs the IBC software.
-A host has the ability to create connections with counterparty chains, open channels, and ports as well as commit proofs to the consensus state of its own chain for the relayer to submit to another chain.
+A host has the ability to create connections with counterparty chains, open channels, expose ports, and commit proofs to the consensus state of its own chain for the relayer to submit to another chain.
 The host is responsible to managing and creating clients and all other aspects of the IBC module.

 As token transfers as defined in [ICS-20][ics20] work on a lock and mint pattern, any tokens sent from **chain A** to **chain B** will have a denomination unique to the connection/channel/port combination that the packet was sent over.
 This means that if a host where to shutdown a connection or channel without warning any tokens yet to be returned to the host chain would be lost.
 For this reason, only validator nodes are able to become hosts, as they provide the most reliability out of the different node types.